 CAROLINE W. HILL

-Caroline Williams Hill was born in Lake Worth, FL to Jacob and Ruth Williams’s resident of Riviera Beach, FL.
+Caroline Williams Granison was born in Lake Worth, FL to Jacob and Ruth Williams’s, residents of Riviera Beach, FL.
 She is the seventh of eight children.
-She attended Washington Elementary and Howard L. Watkins for grade and middle school.
-During middle school she learned she was very talented in track and field, which had taken her farther than she had expected.
-She attended Palm Beach Gardens High School where the entire four years she continued to run track and field.
-Not knowing how good she was, she became county and conference champion all four years, and set a state record for Florida.
-She achieved many awards and trophies throughout high school, and was Channel Twelve athlete of the week.
-She received a four year scholarship to Alabama A&M University in Huntsville Alabama.
-During her short stay, she majored in child psychology hoping to help the youth.
+In middle school she learned of her talents in track and field, taking her farther than she expected.
+She attended Palm Beach Gardens High School where she continued to run track and field.
+Unaware of her athletic abilities she became county and conference champion all four years, and set a state record for Florida.
+She achieved many awards and trophies throughout high school, and was Channel Twelve's 'Athlete of the Week'.
+All of these accomplishments earned her receive a four year scholarship to Alabama A&M University in Huntsville, Alabama.
+During her short stay, she majored in child psychology with the aspiration to assist the youth.
 Caroline, a mother of three, was married at the age of 22.
-Within the thirteen years she was divorced and homeless.
-Not knowing of any resources in the community she lived from place to place on government assistance for two and a half years.
-Finally after receiving assistance through the Red Cross her family was able to obtain a place of their own.
-Now a student of F.A.U majoring in Social Work.
+Unprecedented, she was divorced and homeless.
+For two and a half years, she lived from place to place, dependent on government assistance.
+Finally, after receiving assistance through the Red Cross, her family was able to obtain a place of their own.
+Caroline is now a student with Florida Atlantic University (FAU) studying Social Work.

 Caroline’s experiences are in substance abuse, mental health, Minority AIDS Network Chair, Florida prevention planning group: State Representative for Palm Beach County for two years, Human Resource and Management, evaluation program improvement and capacity building, Support Group Facilitator.
 In 1993 she started working for the Children’s Place and Conner’s nursery providing care for abused and neglected HIV positive children.
 Working with children from newborn to 10 years of age made a great impact on her life which led her to help other people in need.
-In 1994, she joined United Deliverance Church of God in Christ, while learning more about the word of God, her bishop, Lewis E. White, started an HIV/AIDS Outreach Ministry.
-In 1999, she traveled city to city in Palm Beach County, offering free HIV counseling and testing, while feeding them physical food and also ministering in the spirit.
+In 1994, she joined United Deliverance Church of God in Christ.
+While learning more about the word of God, her bishop, Lewis E. White, started an HIV/AIDS Outreach Ministry.
+In 1999, she traveled from city to city in Palm Beach County.
+During this time, offering free HIV counseling, testing, while feeding them physical food and also ministering in the spirit.
 Seeing so many people affected by poverty, drugs, and alcohol abuse opened her eyes to the needs for the people in the different communities.
 Volunteering her time even in the late night hours allowed her to reach people who felt as if the community has given up on them.
 In the year 2000, United Deliverance Community Resource Center received a small grant from the state to help African Americans throughout Palm Beach County.
-While working full time and volunteering additional time for United Deliverance Community Resource Center she provided HIV/AIDS education and services to inmates at the Palm Beach County jail.
-Caroline worked 40 hours a week plus volunteered after work to make sure the needs of the people were met.
+While working full-time, she made time to volunteer at the United Deliverance Community Resource Center.
+This is where she provided HIV/AIDS education and services to inmates at the Palm Beach County jail.
+In addition to working 40 hours a week, Caroline volunteered to make sure the needs of the people were met.